osintbuddy/osintbuddy/frontend/src/routes/docs/overview.md

 ---

 OSINTBuddy provides a range of tools for performing OSINT research.
 One of the key features of OSINTBuddy is its plugin system which allows researchers to easily add or modify Python plugins _(also referred to as "entities")_ to suit their specific needs.
 This system provides a flexible and customizable approach to data gathering and analysis, making it an open-source alternative to popular proprietary tools such as Maltego.

+{% callout type="warning" title="Experimental Software (Alpha)" %}
 Please note that OSINTBuddy is currently experimental software.
 We do not recommend using the project for anything serious.
+{% /callout %}

 {% quick-links %}